 - 4 large eggs

-- For the hollandaise, whisk egg yolks and lemon juice in a bowl over a pan of barely simmering water (do not let bottom of bowl touch water).
+- Whisk egg yolks and lemon juice in a bowl over a pan of barely simmering water (do not let the bottom of the bowl touch the water).

 - Slowly drizzle in melted butter and keep whisking until mixture thickens.
 Do not overcook.